-- (2) Call for Fire.
+(2) Call for Fire.
 This exam is part of the technical competencies and awards OML points based on which attempt the exam is successfully completed (LAW Figure 2.6).
-Failure to achieve a minimum 70% on a re-test may result in a recycle. - (3) Warrior Tasks.
+Failure to achieve a minimum 70% on a re-test may result in a recycle.

+(3) Warrior Tasks.
 See STP 21-1-SMCT.
 Skills testing will be based on the published performance standards found in Appendix C. Candidates will be given two separate attempts for each task.
-Candidates who fail to successfully achieve 35/50 available points may be recycled. - e.
+Candidates who fail to successfully achieve 35/50 available points may be recycled.

+e.
 Physical Fitness.
-A maximum of 600 points can be earned by Candidates based on the following criteria.
+A maximum of 500 points can be earned by Candidates based on the following criteria.
 An asterisk denotes events which may result in a recycle if a Candidate receives a NO GO or failure on the event's re-test.
+Figure 2.6.B is effective 1 January 2026.